 Veterans who are unable to work due to their service-related disabilities may qualify for Total Disability based on Individual Unemployability (TDIU) benefits through the VA.
 There are a number of factors that can affect a veteran’s TDIU claim, but the Veterans Law Group is here to help.
-Call or contact us today to learn more about what can affect your.
+Call or contact us today to learn more about what can affect.

 VA Disability and Social Security: Can I Receive Benefits For Both A Social Security Disability Award And A VA Total Disability Award Based Upon Individual Unemployability (TDIU)?

 Yes, you can!
 Social Security disability benefits are not offset against benefits received under a VA TDIU award and vice versa.
 A veteran can receive both VA disability and Social Security disability.
 However, make sure you understand the difference between a TDIU award and non-service-connected pension award.
-A TDIU award requires showing proof of being unemployable due to one or.
+A TDIU award requires showing proof of being unemployable due to one.

 “Disability” is not just a medical issue.
 Frequently, the d-word has educational, vocational, legal, and other implications, as well.
 Because disabilities are subjective, the VA’s disability rating system is not always appropriate.
 In these cases, the Total Disability based on Individual Unemployability (TDIU) VA benefits system might be more appropriate.
-So, even if you are not rated at 100%.
+So, even if you are not rated at 100% disabled,.

 In many cases, eligibility for VA benefits is completely objective.
 Applicants must have the proper service background along with a current disability, and there must be a nexus (direct or indirect connection) between these two things.
 Total Disability due to Individual Unemployability, however, is a bit different.
 As the name implies, this area is more subjective.
 Benefits depend not.